Oliver-Siren/CCM/chef/Chef/extra/cookbook.md

 ´´´
 despite the mysql-server package being "Ver 14.14 Distrib 5.7.20, for Linux" the password was indeed set to root on istall i decided to try the install with another password aswell to make sure and while the first install failes after giving "sudo apt update" the install succeedd also a second time.
 Since there was a problem with the install idecided to try a third time and now the install failed.
 I then tried to modify the commands to account for the version by amending the bit where the version is stated but this did not retify the problem.

+On further inspection I realized i neglected to try turning mysql on with "sudo service mysql-foo start" as directed in the guide for mysql cookbook ater entering the command i was able to log in to mysql as expected.